hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

      - Development
      - Pre-release

-To development packages of the dependencies are provided by the `scipy-wheels-nightly <https://pypi.anaconda.org/scipy-wheels-nightly/simple>`_ repository, which provides ``scipy``, ``numpy``, ``scikit-learn`` and ``scikit-image`` at the time of writing.
+The development packages of the dependencies are provided by the `scipy-wheels-nightly <https://pypi.anaconda.org/scipy-wheels-nightly/simple>`_ repository, which provides ``scipy``, ``numpy``, ``scikit-learn`` and ``scikit-image`` at the time of writing.
-The pre-release packages are obtained from `pypi <https://pypi.org>`_ and these will be used by any dependency which provides a pre-release package on pypi.
+The pre-release packages are obtained from `pypi <https://pypi.org>`_ and these will be used for any dependency which provides a pre-release package on pypi.